-Commercial Bribery Argentina does not have national laws prohibiting commercial bribery.
-Nonetheless, certain provisions regulate private conduct in specific areas.
-For instance, employees and officers of financial institutions, securities brokers and other financial intermediaries operating in the securities market are prohibited from receiving money or other financial benefit in exchange for performing credit, financial or market transactions.
-Violators may be punished by imprisonment from 1 to 6 years and disqualification from their licensed activity for up to 6 years (Section 312, Penal Code).
+Government Employee benefit in exchange for performing credit, financial or market transactions.
+Violators may be punished by imprisonment from one to six years and disqualification from their licensed activity for up to six years (Section 312, Penal Code).
 In addition, an officer of a company who receives a payment in exchange for conferring a benefit (whether personal to the officer or for a third party) that causes harm to the company may be guilty of "fraudulent administration."
-If convicted, the crime is punishable by imprisonment from 1 month to 6 years (Section 173 paragraph 7, Penal Code).
-Government Employee There is no unified definition of "public official" or "government employee."
+If convicted, the crime is punishable by imprisonment from one month to six years (Section 173 paragraph 7, Penal Code).
+There is no unified definition of "public official" or "government employee."
 Courts have generally interpreted "public official" to include employees of state-owned enterprises.
 According to the Penal Code, a public official or government employee is any individual who temporarily or permanently participates in the exercise of public office, whether democratically elected or designated by a competent authority (Section 77, Penal Code).
-The Public Ethics Law defines "public office" (función pública) as any temporary or permanent activity, whether or not paid, performed by an individual on behalf of, or in the service of, the state or any of its subdivisions or agencies.
-Definitions Gratification (Gifts/Entertainments/etc.) In general, public officials are prohibited from receiving any type of gift, donation (goods or services), benefit or gratuity as a result or on occasion of their office.
-Argentine law does not provide definitions for these terms or interpretative guidelines except for a few exceptions permitted under the Public Ethics Law and the Code of Ethics for Public Officials: (1) official protocol recognitions from foreign governments, international organizations or non-profit organizations, given in accordance with the relevant laws and official custom; (2) travel and lodging expenses related to participation in academic or cultural activities, provided that they are not incompatible with the office or special laws; (3) gifts or benefits that, given their small pecuniary value, could not reasonably be deemed a means to influence the public official's will; and (4) small gifts received by public officials from other public officials for reasons of friendship or due to celebrations for which gifts are customarily given.
-Decree No. 1179/2016 (the "Decree") issued November 18, 2016 regulates gifts and trips involving public officials.
-According to the Decree, public officials can receive gifts only as a courtesty or as a gesture of diplomatic protocol.
-In both cases the gifts must be registered in the "Registry of Gifts to Public Officials" also created by the Decree.
-Gifts may not be accepted from persons (individuals or legal entitites) who: (i) perform activities regulated or audited by the agency in which the public official works; (ii) hold concessions, authorizations, privileges or exemptions granted by the agency or body in which the public official works; (iv) procures a decision or action from the agency where the public official works; (iv) procures a decision or action from the agency where the public official works; (iv) procures a decision or action from the agency where the public official works; (iv) procures a decision or action from the agency where the public official works; (iv) procure
+The Public Ethics Law defines "public office" (functión pública) as any temporary or permanent activity, whether or not paid, performed by an individual on behalf of, or in the service of, the state or any of its subdivisions or agencies.
+Definitions Gratification (Gifts/Entertainments/etc.) In general, public officials are prohibited from receiving any type of gift, donation (goods or services), benefit, or gratuity as a result or on occasion of their office.
+Argentine law does not provide definitions for these terms or interpretative guidelines except for a few exceptions permitted under the Public Ethics Law and the Code of Ethics for Public Officials: (i) official protocol recognitions from foreign governments, international organizations, or nonprofit organizations, given in accordance with the relevant laws and official custom; (ii) travel and lodging expenses related to participation in academic or cultural activities, provided that they are not incompatible with the office or special laws; (iii) gifts or benefits that, given their small pecuniary value, could not reasonably be deemed a means to influence the public official's will; and (iv) small gifts received by public officials from other public officials for reasons of friendship or due to celebrations for which gifts are customarily given.
+Decree No. 1179/2016 ("Decree") issued November 18, 2016, regulates gifts and trips involving public officials.
+According to the Decree, public officials can receive gifts only as a courtesy or as a gesture of diplomatic protocol.
+In both cases, the gifts must be registered in the "Registry of Gifts to Public Officials" also created by the Decree.
+Gifts may not be accepted from persons (individuals or legal entities) who: (i) perform activities regulated or audited by the agency in which the public official works; (ii) hold concessions, authorizations, privileges, or exemptions granted by the agency or body in which the public official works; (ii) hold concessions, authorizations, privileges, or exemptions granted by the agency or body in which the public official works; (iv) endeavor to procure a decision or action from the agency where the public official works, goods, or services for the agency or body in which the public official works, or (v) has interests that may be materiall